DESI DR2 reference mocks: clustering results from Uchuu-BGS and LRG: SHAM method for BGS-BRIGHT and LRG

-We follow the SHAM methodology from \cite{2024MNRAS.528.7236D} to construct the \textsc{Uchuu} Y3 BGS-BRIGHT lightcones.
+\begin{enumerate} \item BGS-BRIGHT is a magnitude-limited survey with a flux cut at r=19.5; \item luminosity directly relates to the observational selection function; \item and the magnitude-limited nature makes absolute magnitude the most physically motivated property for abundance matching. \end{enumerate}

 This approach has previously been applied to BOSS \citep{2016MNRAS.460.1457S}, SDSS \citep{2024MNRAS.528.7236D} and the DESI Early Data Release \citep{2024AJ....168...58D, 2023arXiv230606315P}.
 SHAM assumes that the most massive (sub)halos host the most luminous galaxies.
 To generate our simulated flux-limited BGS-BRIGHT sample, we use the luminosity function derived from Y1 DESI BGS-BRIGHT galaxies \cite[see][for more details]{sam_lf}.
 However, we only consider the luminosity function derived from the North Galactic Cap (NGC), as the one derived from the South Galactic Cap (SGC) systematically underpredicts the observed number density of BGS-BRIGHT galaxies in that region.
 This discrepancy likely originates from uncertainties in the luminosity computation, such as differences in photometric calibration or $k+E$ corrections between the two regions.

 This luminosity function is $k+E$ corrected, allowing us to apply the same function consistently across all \textsc{Uchuu} simulation boxes, each corresponding to a different redshift.
 The $k$-corrections are computed using polynomial fits based on the FastSpecFit $k$-correction catalogue from DESI \citep{2023ascl.soft08005M}, with a reference redshift of $z_{\rm ref}=0.1$.
 These corrections transform absolute magnitudes into the rest-frame SDSS $r$-band system, $z=0.1$, ensuring an homogeneous comparison of galaxies across different redshifts.
-Additionally, we correct for passive evolution using the model of \cite{2014MNRAS.445.2125M}, where the evolution correction $E(z)$ is parametrized as $E(z) = -Q (z - z_{\rm ref})$, with $Q$ determined by minimizing the $V/V_{\rm max}$ distribution to ensure an optimal fit to the observed luminosity evolution, where V$_{\rm max}$ is the maximum volume over which the galaxy could be seen inside the volume of the survey up to the observed redshift of the galaxy
+Additionally, we correct for passive evolution using the model of \cite{2014MNRAS.445.2125M}, where the evolution correction $E(z)$ is parametrized as $E(z) = -Q (z - z_{\rm ref})$, with $Q$ determined by minimizing the $V/V_{\rm max}$ distribution to ensure an optimal fit to the observed luminosity evolution, where V$_{\rm max}$ is the maximum volume over which the galaxy could be seen inside the volume of the survey up to the observed redshift of the galaxy.

 The luminosity functions from Y3 BGS-BRIGHT and \textsc{Uchuu}-BGS are shown in the left panel of Figure \ref{LF_SMF}.
 Uchuu-BGS luminosity function is compatible within 1$\sigma$ with Y3 BGS-BRIGHT luminosity function.